cybozu-go/neco/docs/ignition.md

 ### Prepare partitions on encrypted disks

-* Why partitions are created?
+* Why partitions should be created?

+    Because of the following reasons.

-    Because devices on `ss` are used as storage disks for `OSD` pod of `Rook/Ceph`.
+    - The devices on `ss` are used as OSD of Rook/Ceph
+    - These devices are encrypted with dm-crypt.
+    - OSD should be backed by whole disk, partitions or logical volumes.
+    - Making partition in dm-crypted device can bypass the above-mentioned limitation.

-* How partitions are created?
+* What devices are partitioned?

-    By running the  `setup-partition` as a one-shot service on `ss`.
-    Partitions are created in encrypted devices exclude BOSS or a partition existed already.
-    And aliases specific to the device are made using `udev`.
+    All encrypted HDDs.
+In addition, it makes persistent names for each partition.

 systemd targets and ordering dependencies
 -----------------------------------------